TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 export const routeTree = rootRoute._addFileChildren(rootRouteChildren)
 ```

 Note the use of an `interface` to declare the children to compose the route tree.
-This process is repeated for all routes and children to create the route tree.
-After this change, the trace also changed that gave us more insight into what the compiler is now doing.
+This process is repeated for all routes and their children when generating the route tree.
+With this change, running a trace gave us a much better idea of what was happening inside the language-service.

 <img src="/blog-tracing-declare-route-tree.png" />

 This is still slow and we're not quite there yet but there is something - _the trace is different_.
-The inference for the whole route tree is still happening but somewhere else.
-After working through the types, it turned out to be a type called `ParseRoute`
+The type inference for the entire route tree was still happening, but it was now being done _somewhere else_.
+After working through our types, it turned out to be happening in a type named `ParseRoute`.

 ```tsx
 export type ParseRoute<TRouteTree, TAcc = TRouteTree> = TRouteTree extends {